david-j-davis/ddGrid/README.md

 ddGrid
 =========

-**A custom SCSS column grid mixin for responsive, non-responsive, or a combination of the two by [David Davis].**
+**Two SCSS column grid mixins for responsive, non-responsive, or a combination layout by [David Davis].**

   - SCSS mixin for fixed and fluid layouts, for instance you might want to place a fixed pixel div inside of a fluid div